wristpy

 )

-This runs the processing pipeline with all the default arguments, creates an output .csv file, and will create a results object that contains the various output metrics (namely, enmo, angle-z, physical activity values, non-wear detection, sleep detection).
+This runs the processing pipeline with all the default arguments, creates an output .csv file, a .json file with the pipeline configuration parameters, and will create a results object that contains the various output metrics (namely; the specified physical activity metric, angle-z, physical activity classification values, non-wear status, and sleep status).

 The orchestrator can also process entire directories.
 The call to the orchestrator remains largely the same but now output is expected to be a directory and the desired filetype for the saved files must be specified: